ankita34359/Complete-JavaScript/02_Lecture: Understanding var, let and const/02_Notes.md

 ## 1. var (The Old Way)

-var was the original way to declare variables in JavaScript.
+"var" was the original way to declare variables in JavaScript.
 However, it has some quirks that make it less ideal in modern code.

 ### Key Characteristics of var: